weyderfs/terraform-aws-modules/cloudfront/cloudfront-distribution/README.md

 ## Notes

-- Cache policy IDs são gerenciados pela AWS.
-Consulte [managed policies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-cache-policies.html).
+- Cache policy IDs are managed by AWS.
+See [managed policies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-cache-policies.html).
-- Para integrar com Route53, use o `hosted_zone_id` output.
+- To integrate with Route53, use the `hosted_zone_id` output.
-- `forwarded_values` é deprecated no AWS Provider v5.0+, use `cache_policy_id` e `origin_request_policy_id` quando possível.
+- `forwarded_values` is deprecated in AWS Provider v5.0+, use `cache_policy_id` and `origin_request_policy_id` when possible.
-- Múltiplos origins permitem roteamento inteligente de requisições.
+- Multiple origins enable intelligent request routing.
-- Geo-restrições aplicam-se globalmente a toda a distribuição.
+- Geo-restrictions apply globally across the entire distribution.